gemvillarico/cordie/README.md

 4. Maven

 Steps
-1. Import the database
+1. Import the database\
-    i.
+   1.1.
 Create a database 'cordie' in terminal:
 ```
 mysql> create database cordie;
 ```

-    ii.
+   1.2.
 Import resources/mysql/cordie.sql using terminal:
 ```
 mysql -u <username> -p cordie < cordie.sql
 ```

-    iii.
+   1.3.
 Create db user 'Cordie' with password 'pSJcwyTNSeLHAAV2' (or you can set to your own password, just make sure to update standalone.xml accordingly):
 ```
 mysql> CREATE USER 'Cordie'@'localhost' IDENTIFIED BY 'pSJcwyTNSeLHAAV2';
 mysql> GRANT ALL PRIVILEGES ON * . * TO 'Cordie'@'localhost';